mobxjs/mobx/notes-docs.md

 -   [ ] makeAutoObservable is handy, but you probably shouldn't use it on a React component to make local state observable.
 We should say that somewhere.
 -   [ ] mweststrate: Only sponsors are needed.
 For backers / sponsors and sponsoring in general I think we should add an entry in the top menu bar
 -   [ ] What to do about the egghead lessons?
 They use the decorator syntax and may not enforce actions by default. -> consolidate into a single page and explain the decorator story and action on it.
+-   [ ] Consider breaking up computed.md into a basic and "advanced" document.

 ## Fragments